DJ LeMahieu Preview, Player Props: Yankees vs. Astros

 Astros Pitching Rankings

-- Astros pitchers combine to allow 167 total home runs at a clip of 1.2 per game (to rank 19th in baseball).
+- Astros pitchers combine to give up 168 total home runs at a clip of 1.2 per game (to rank 18th in baseball).

-- In his most recent appearance on Saturday against the Detroit Tigers, the right-hander went five innings, allowing two earned runs while surrendering four hits.
+- In his last appearance on Monday, the right-hander went four innings against the Boston Red Sox, giving up four earned runs while surrendering six hits.

+- In 25 games this season, the 26-year-old has a 4.66 ERA and 8.2 strikeouts per nine innings, while allowing a batting average of .242 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.